pleabargain/ollama-decision-tree-builder/README.md

 # repo
 https://github.com/pleabargain/ollama-decision-tree-builder

-# Ollama Decision Tree Expert System
+# bOllama Decision Tree Expert System

 This project provides a flexible system for creating and interacting with AI experts using Ollama.
 It allows users to select different types of experts through a decision tree interface and have conversations with them.